rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 To answer the questions above, we need to consider what a variable _really_ is.
 We will cover this in a later section.

-The value stored at the memory location of the RHS is copied over to the LHS, and then the memory for the RHS is deleted In rust's case, the drop doesn't actually happen until the end of the scope, whereas in mojo it's as soon as the variable is no longer used anymore...even within the same scope.
+In a move, the value stored at the memory location of the RHS is copied over to the LHS, and then the memory for the RHS is deleted.
+In rust's case, the drop doesn't actually happen until the end of the scope, whereas in mojo it's as soon as the variable is no longer used anymore...even within the same scope.
 This has a couple of advantages for mojo compared to rust by eliminating the need for [dynamic drop flags](https://doc.rust-lang.org/nomicon/drop-flags.html).

 But what about references?
 Currently, mojo doesn't have explicit references.
 They do have `ref` and `mut ref` as reserved keywords, but they are still working on fleshing out their lifetime system.
 That being said, whenever you pass